 Requirements for reentering:

 The government of France has imposed these measures to reduce the spread of COVID-19:

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Berlin, your train can arrive in train stations including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+There are a few train stations in Paris to start your route from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Berlin you have a few train station options to choose from for your arrival including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

-Omio customers traveling this route book their trains from Paris Gare de Lyon to Berlin Hbf.
+Omio customers traveling this route depart most frequently from Paris Gare de Lyon and arrive in Berlin Hbf.

-You can find the most popular departure train station for this trip, Paris Gare de Lyon, located approximately 1.3 miles (2.1 km) from the city center of Paris.
-The most popular arrival train station in Berlin, called Berlin Hbf, is located around 1.7 miles (2.8 km) away from its city center.
+You can find the most popular departure train station for this route, Paris Gare de Lyon, located approximately 1.7 miles (2.7 km) from the city center of Paris.
+The most popular arrival train station in Berlin, called Berlin Hbf, is located around 3.5 miles (5.6 km) away from its city center.

 Here are some other resources that might have the information you need